So your calcium scan score is high, but your stress test was negative and showed no diminished blood flow through your coronary arteries.

 “Never assume all is well.
 Look it as a great opportunity to change your life and make things better.”

-Dr. Santora is a cardiologist and medical director of cardiac CT, and medical director of the Vascular and Wellness Center, Saint Joseph Hospital, Orange, CA., and author of the book, “OC Cure for Heart Disease.”
+Dr. Santora is a cardiologist with Orange County Heart Institute and Research Center, and author of “OC Cure for Heart Disease.”

 He explains, “You cannot ignore the calcium or plaque, but now that you have identified it and you know what your heart is like, there is no longer any question that you have coronary disease.
 You can take charge; you can now control it.”